epinio/epinio/docs/decisions/20231013-authorization-roles.md

 #### Cons

-* Not sure how to handle newly created namespace
+* Not sure how to handle newly created namespaces
-* Some operations are not strictly tight to a "resource".
+* Some operations are not strictly tied to a "resource".
 How to avoid the `exec` but allowing the creation of apps?

 ### Role Bindings as their own CRDs